 Equal Summer Access

-Despite the variety of educational games that can keep students’ skills up for the summer, not all students have the same access at home.
+You now have the educational tools, the control and oversight into student devices, but not all students have the same Internet access at home.

 In fact, low-income students face higher overall learning losses in the summer when compared to their more-affluent peers.